GullikX/regea/README.md

 ```
 This creates the file `regea.output.patterns` in the current working directory.
 This file is used in the subsequent commands for checking for descrepancies in error files.

 Check `man mpiexec` for help on how to use OpenMPI.
+When parallelizing computations across multiple computers, make sure that all computers can access the log files.

 ### Checking for added/removed lines
 Check for log lines which have been added or removed for an error file `errorfile.log`: